Concurrency

 -- got: world

 channel.each calls a function for each value received from the channel and returns Unit when the channel closes.
 It is the channel equivalent of list.each.
+When the channel is empty, the task is parked until new data arrives.

-Unbuffered channels
+Unbuffered channels (true rendezvous)

 3. Tasks